Years 7 and 8

 In their first year at Cobham Hall, students follow a carousel programme, which introduces them to the three core languages: French, Spanish and German.
 In each language, they learn basic communication and vocabulary, with the emphasis on speaking skills and the common principles of language acquisition.
 At the end of Year 7, students may then choose between Spanish and German as their second language for Year 8.

 In Years 7 and 8, students cover the foundations of Spanish, including learning how to introduce themselves and other people, how to talk about their families and pets, about food and things they like and dislike.
 By the end of Year 8, they should also be able to tell the time, talk about their house, daily routine, sport and hobbies and give directions.
 They will begin to learn present, past and future tenses.

 Girls continue to build on the foundations laid in Years 7 and 8.
 They explore topics such as healthy living, family and relationships, future plans and social issues.
-The grammar and vocabulary taught in Year 9 prepare students for their IGCSE in Spanish.
+The grammar and vocabulary taught in Year 9 prepare students for their GCSE in Spanish.
 Writing and reading texts become longer and more complex.
-Role plays and other interactive activities continue to be used to strengthen the four language skills.
+Role-plays and other interactive activities continue to be used to strengthen the four language skills.

 Year 9 Beginners

 The Year 9 Spanish Beginners class is aimed at students who have had no prior experience of learning the language.
 Students have the opportunity to develop their linguistic and cultural awareness of the country and the language.
 They gain an insight into the Spanish language, following a tailored course to accommodate their different abilities.